IT-HUSET/spring-boot-lab1/README.md

 1. Either just to a System.out to output the required salution.
 For something more fancy, define a Spring bean with the message.
 Remember, that your Application.class now is also a Spring bean (it is annotated with `@Configuration`)!
 1. On the command line, execute `mvn package`.
-1. Run the executable JAR-file
+1. Run the executable JAR-file.

 If you see your message, you are finished!
 Now go to part 2 of this lab by checking out the **part2**-branch.